 - The Fungi from Yuggoth.
 The Brotherhood of the Beast tries to cause a worldwide catastrophe by arranging for terrorist attacks, the summoning of gigantic dholes and the activation of a giant monster in Egypt, all on the Day of the Beast.

-- The Dungeons & Dragons 4E Points Of Light setting prominently features the Cult of Orcus, which is bent upon summoning the Prince of Undeath and thereby ending civilization as we know it.
-This is especially true of certain low-level pre-made campaigns such as "Keep On The Shadowfell."
+- The Dungeons & Dragons 4th Edition's Nentir Vale setting prominently features the Cult of Orcus, which is bent upon summoning the Prince of Undeath and thereby ending civilization as we know it.
+This is especially true of certain low-level pre-made campaigns such as "Keep on the Shadowfell."

-- In Exalted, anyone who is employed by the Neverborn is technically an apocalypse cultists since the Neverborn want the world to be utterly destroyed, allowing them to finally die.
+- In Exalted, anyone in the Neverborn's employ is technically an apocalypse cultist since the Neverborn want the world utterly destroyed, allowing them to finally die.
 In practice, most of them are just in it for the power.

 - In Dead Space, the Unitologists utilize the Marker to bring about a Zombie Apocalypse as part of an Assimilation Plot.
 It goes about as well as one would expect.